neondatabase/website/next/content/docs/guides/stepzen.md

 }
 ```

-Here the `getCustomerList` query is defined in the GraphQL schema and returns an array of the type `Customer`.
+Here, the `getCustomerList` query defined in the GraphQL schema returns an array of the type `Customer`.
 The `@dbquery` directive is used to define that this query is a database query.
-The `type` argument is the type of database that is used, in this case it's PostgreSQL.
-The `schema` argument is the schema in the database, in this case, it's `public`.
-The `table` argument is the table in the database, in this case, it's `customer`.
-And the `configuration` argument is the name of the connection configuration that is used to connect to the database, in this case it's `postgresql_config`.
+The `type` argument is the type of database that is used, and in this case it's PostgreSQL.
+The `schema` argument is the schema in the database, and in this case, it's `public`.
+The `table` argument is the table in the database, and in this case, it's `customer`.
+And the `configuration` argument is the name of the connection configuration that is used to connect to the database, and in this case it's `postgresql_config`.

 Earlier, we saw that the CLI created connections based on foreign key relationships.
 For example, the `order` table has a foreign key relationship with the `customer` table.
 This means that we can query data from the `order` table, and get the related data from the `customer` table.
 We can query the customer linked to an order like this: